 8. Technical Requirements - What kind of computer and telephone equipment will you need?
 Is a certain type of internet and/or telephone service required?
 Do they offer technical support?

 9. Training – Does the job require training or certification?
 Is there paid training?
 Do you have to travel for training or can you get trained for the phone work from home?
 Will you be required to attend additional training or meetings throughout the year?

 • Free Work from Home Online – Start a Blog

-• Site Build It!
+• Solo Build It!
 Work From Home Online Opportunity

 • Free Work at Home Classifieds